 Another body positivity activist I adore is Ash Soto aka radiantbambi.
 Ash has vitiligo, a condition where the skin looses pigmentation and develops white spots across the body.
 Ash has been vocal about her struggle with the condition, and a lot of her self esteem and confidence was gone as the condition spread.
 Now, she’s extremely happy in her skin, and launched The Marker Chronicles, outlining the white spots on her body with marker, turning herself into art.
 Her work touched many people, giving them the confidence with their own vitiligo and flaunt their skin, instead of hiding it.
 Ash’s Instagram captions are always positive and telling her followers to embrace their beauty, flaws and all.

-Many people know Diane from the Netflix hit “Orange is the New Black” and “Jane the Virgin” on the CW, but in the last year, she made headlines after she released her book “In the Country We Love: My Family Divided,” which detailed her parents deportation back to her home country of Columbia when she was only 14 years old.
-She recalled in the book coming back to an empty home, when her neighbors took her in and explained to her that they were sent back to Columbia.
-She has been extremely involved in the promotion of protecting immigrant and refugee lives, and has been vocal in opposition of Donald Trump, who has denounced refugees and immigrants time and time again.
-While many celebrities were silent in the wake of current events, Diane has time and time spoke up against injustices in society, using her large platform for good.
+Many people know Diane from the Netflix hit “Orange Is the New Black” and “Jane the Virgin” on The CW, but in the last year, she made headlines after she released her book “In the Country We Love: My Family Divided,” which detailed her parents’ deportation back to her home country of Columbia when she was only 14 years old.
+She recalled in the book coming back to an empty home when her neighbors took her in and explained to her that they were sent back to Columbia.
+She has been extremely involved in the promotion of protecting immigrant and refugee lives and has been vocal in opposition to Donald Trump.
+He has denounced refugees and immigrants time and time again.
+While many celebrities were silent in the wake of current events, Diane has time and time to speak up against injustices in society, using her large platform for good.

 Pax Jones/Unfair and Lovely

 Over the last year or so, the hashtag #UnfairAndLovely came to popularity on social media.
 The hashtag celebrated people of color with dark skin – something that historically has been a feature that many people have looked down on due to Eurocentric ideals of beauty and colorism.
-This project was first started by Pax Jones, a photographer who came up with the project after her experiences as being a dark skinned black woman.
-The name is reminiscent of popular skin lightening cream Fair and Lovely, which is popular and heavily advertised in South Asian countries, as the ideal there is to have light skin.
-This project also brought more representation of dark skinned POC, as in the media, there is little to no representation of dark skinned people.
-The project has brought many people of different cultures together, bringing them together to boost visibility of dark skinned people in the media.
+This project was first started by Pax Jones, a photographer who came up with the project after her experiences as being a dark-skinned black woman.
+The name is reminiscent of popular skin lightening cream Fair and Lovely, which is popular and heavily advertised in South Asian countries, as the idea there is to have light skin.
+This project also brought more representation of dark-skinned POC, as in the media, there is little to no representation of dark-skinned people.
+The project has brought many people from different cultures together, bringing them together to boost the visibility of dark-skinned people in the media.